probprog/anglican/doc/intro.md

 REPL](http://gorilla-repl.org).
 Anglican distribution contains a wrapper for gorilla REPL, in `mrepl` directory of the repository.
 Go `mrepl` and run `lein gorilla`.
-Open the REPL URL in the browser, and either start a new worksheet, or load a sample worksheet from `worksheets/` subfolder. `worksheets/tworoads.clj` is provided as a starting point.
+Open the REPL URL in the browser, which will open a new worksheet.

 A worksheet should start with a namespace declaration that imports necessary and useful symbols into the worksheet's
 namespace:

-    (ns tworoads
+    (ns example-worksheet
       (:require [gorilla-plot.core :as plot])
         (:use [mrepl core]
                 [anglican emit runtime]))